cbpark/mantler/README.md

 # mantler

 A coded implementation for reconstructing heavy resonances in the antler decay topology using the singularity variable.
+It has been used in [arXiv:2005.12297](https://arxiv.org/abs/2005.12297).

 For C++ users, see [`MAT`](https://github.com/cbpark/MAT/).